 Between 1999 and 2010, Caspian Gulls were reported in all months except May, while in late-May 2011 the gap was closed when a first-summer was identified at Bittell Reservoirs in Worcs.
 However, there is a clear peak in arrivals during the winter months between November and January.

-All four counties have recorded Caspian Gulls, with in the order of 160 from Staffordshire, 150 from Warwickshire, and 85 from both Worcestershire and the West Midlands County.
+All four counties have recorded Caspian Gulls.
+Up to 2015, there were in the order of 160 from Staffordshire, 150 from Warwickshire, and 85 from both Worcestershire and the West Midlands County.
 Some individuals were observed in more than one county.

 Key sites have been Belvide and Chasewater in Staffordshire; Coton, Dosthill Lake iand Draycote Water in Warwickshire; Throckmorton & Westwood Park in Worcestershire; and Bartley and Stubbers Green in West Midlands.
 However, the species has become rare at the N. Warks sites, with just a single record from Coton in 2014 and none during 2015.
 This follows the closure of local landfill sites and the same fate seems destined for Throckmorton in Worcs.